Customization of the data provider allows you to implement your own database connector.

 Add the following key to the configuration/appSettings section:

-The system loads the DataProvider class from the assembly specified as the value of the CMSDataProviderAssembly key.
+The system loads the DataProvider class from the namespace specified as the value of the CMSDataProviderAssembly key.

-Your application now uses the custom data provider for handling of database operations.
+Your application now uses the custom data provider for handling database operations.